Key Priorities for the Price Control 4 Gas Innovation Fund

-Gas Networks Ireland (GNI) has a Gas Innovation Fund of €4.17m that is available to applicants.
+Gas Networks Ireland has a Gas Innovation Fund of €4.17m that is available to applicants.
 There is an innovation allowance of €1m for research and €3.17m for strategic projects over the PC4 period.
-This document sets out the key priorities that should be addressed when applying for innovation funding from GNI’s PC4 Gas Innovation Fund.
+This document sets out the key priorities that should be addressed when applying for innovation funding from Gas Networks Ireland’s PC4 Gas Innovation Fund.

 The Commission for Regulation of Utilities (CRU) published its decision on Gas Networks Ireland’s fourth price control at the end of August 2017.
 As part of this decision*, the CRU has provided an opex allowance to support innovation funding for the period from October 2017 to September 2022 (known as the Price Control 4 period).
 In making its decision the CRU was ‘mindful that ongoing utilisation of the gas network is important so as to ensure that gas remains competitive as a fuel and that tariffs are contained for customers’.
 Gas innovation funding has been provided for the Causeway Study, governance and programme management, Research and Strategic Projects.

-The gas network in Ireland is owned and operated by GNI and GNI is a regulated entity.
-The CRU regulates GNI under a revenue cap model which ensures that GNI earns no more and no less than the amount of revenue that the regulator has agreed for a five year period.
+The gas network in Ireland is owned and operated by Gas Networks Ireland and Gas Networks Ireland is a regulated entity.
+The CRU regulates Gas Networks Ireland under a revenue cap model which ensures that Gas Networks Ireland earns no more and no less than the amount of revenue that the regulator has agreed for a five year period.
 The tariffs for using the gas network are set on the basis of the allowed revenue and the expected usage of the network.
 This is an important priority because the more the gas network is used, the cheaper it is for everyone to use it.
 An example of increasing throughput through the gas system is the use of Compressed Natural Gas (CNG) in transport.

 Ireland’s transition to a low carbon economy is both a national and European objective.
 At a national level the government set out its vision and a framework for Irish energy policy up to 2030 in its Energy White Paper entitled ‘Ireland’s transition to a low carbon energy future’.
 The EU has highlighted the need to continue to drive progress towards a low-carbon economy which ensures competitive and affordable energy for all consumers, creates new opportunities for growth and jobs and provides greater security of energy supplies and reduced import dependence for the Union as a whole.
 An example of assisting in the transition to a low carbon economy would be the production of biomethane and its injection into the gas network.
 Biomethane is a renewable, carbon neutral fuel which gas customers can use to decarbonise their thermal needs without requiring any change to their equipment.